 The total supply of \$FRACT tokens to be issued is 110,000,000,000.
+Each round of the public sale will be limited to between 35% and 15% of the total tokens.
 One user will be permitted to purchase no more than 5% of the tokens, which will help to mitigate the impact on the token price for large holders.
 Purchased tokens will be subject to a corresponding sale lock-up period, commencing at the time of purchase.